tommai78101/PokemonWalking/README.md

 ### DISCLAIMER:

-This project will be on hiatus until I finish my summer job. **Download links** are located near the bottom of this README.
+This project will be on hiatus until I finish my Master's degree in Interactive Media and Game Development. **Download links** are located near the bottom of this README.
 GitHub Releases are no longer supported.

+In the meantime, I welcome anyone to [read the documentation manual of this project here](https://github.com/tommai78101/PokemonWalking/blob/master/documentation/documentation.txt).

 ===